The Majestic Ventura Theater Presents

 $22.00 - $25.00

-Internationally renowned, Tribal Seeds have toured throughout the United States, as well as Mexico, Peru & Aruba.
-They have shared the stage with artists such as Dave Matthews Band, Jack White, Red Hot Chili Peppers, Jane's Addiction, Skrillex, MGMT, The Allman Brothers, Cee Lo Green, Jason Mraz, Rebelution, Matisyahu, Sublime with Rome, Taking Back Sunday, O.A.R., Pretty Lights, Steel Pulse, The Wailers, Pepper, SOJA, Julian Marley, Stephen Marley, Gregory Isaacs, Collie Buddz and many more.
+Tribal Seeds have toured throughout the United States, and have also performed in Mexico, Aruba, Tahiti & Peru.
+They have shared the stage with artists such as Dave Matthews Band, Jack White, Red Hot Chili Peppers, Jane's Addiction, Skrillex, MGMT, Cee Lo Green, Jason Mraz, Matisyahu, Sublime with Rome, Taking Back Sunday, O.A.R., Pretty Lights, Steel Pulse, The Wailers, Julian Marley, Stephen Marley, Gregory Isaacs, SOJA, Rebelution, Pepper, and many more.

 The five-piece band comprised of John Asher (Drums, Vocals), John Butcher (Guitar, Vocals), Roy Fishell (Organs), Chiquis Lozoya (Bass, Vocals), and Devin Morrison (Guitar, Vocals) have been making reggae fans and critics take note with their refreshing sound that references the “golden era” of reggae.
 Morrison and Butcher grew up listening to the record collection of famed reggae archivist Roger Steffens, and credit much of their love and knowledge to the accessibility and education of those experiences.
 Becoming friends with Steffens’ son, they developed an obsession with exploring the deepest reaches of the genre.